 Remove the rudder and attach MS21047-3 anchor nuts to the hinge with TAPK 33BS rivets, countersinking the hinge to allow the rivets to be flush.
-AN525-10R8 bolts can now be used to attach the rudder except for the lower hinge which requires the slightly longer AN525-10R10 bolts.
+AN525-10R8 bolts can now be used to attach the rudder upper and centre hinges - AN525-10R10 bolts are used for the lower hinge.